Keep Carbondale Beautiful

 Include your name, phone number, email address, and the names, sizes, and quantities of items you would like to order.

-*Trees and Shrubs can be preordered through Friday, March 24th*
+*Trees and Shrubs can be preordered through midnight Saturday, September 27th.*

 Please note that orders are first-come, first-served at the nurseries.
 This means we cannot guarantee fulfillment of all requests.
 We will submit customer orders to the nurseries when we receive them, and we will do our best to notify you if they are unable to fulfill the order.
-You will NOT be billed until you pick up your orders in person at the sale on April 1st.
+You will NOT be billed until you pick up your orders in person at the sale.

 If you are curious about these or other species, check out the Illinois Plants Database or Missouri Botanical Gardens' Plant Finder